 I'm documenting the story of an asylum seeker, Ibrahem Faraj, who has an intersting story to tell.
 Ibrahem arrived in Iceland in July 2002 after a long journey from Libya, where he had discovered that he was on Gaddafi’s black list for criticizing the government.

 Ibrahem was in his mid-twenteies, alone and afraid when he arrived in Iceland and received cold welcomes from immigration authorities.
 Out of fear that revealing his identity would put himself and his family back in…Continue

 I'm preparing a booklet to introduce pilot projects on immigration and integration in the municipality of Akranes, Iceland The projects are based on a trans sector approach (national/local authorities and civil society) shared responsibilities, collaboration and post-modern theories about culture and society.

 I've put toghether this list of statements bout integration and would value your comments.

-I've recently come across two interesting articles that indicate that the policy currently being carried out by the West in the Middle East is counter productive (to phrase it mildly) One is on the use of drones in Yemen (…Continue
+I've recently come across two interesting articles that indicate that the policies and politics currently being carried out by the West in the Middle East is counter productive.
+One is on the use of drones in Yemen (…Continue